srlavelle/418-Final/README.md

 Week of 4/11: Turn in project checkpoint, due on 4/11.
 Coninue parallelization.
 Exam 2 is this week, so time will be dedicated to taking and studying for the exam.
 UPDATE: I literally got Covid, since there weren't enough hiccups in the schedule I guess.
 I was able to lock in Numbrix as the project topic going forward, and create the milestone report.
 I have a plan to start work, whenever I feel well enough.
+I started looking into different methods of parallelization, and narrowed it down to OpenMP or using pthreads directly.
+OpenMP is simpler to implement, and I just used it for assignment 3, while pthreads might give some more control while launching new threads and rejoining them.

 Week of 4/18: Finish parallelization, and tweak to achieve optimal speedup.
 Compare effects of synchronization, load balancing, etc. Determine bottleneck.
+UPDATE: I studied the existing sequential solution so that I understand exactly how the algorithm works, and how to parallelize it.
+I had to research how classes are created and used in C++, as they appear a lot in the code, but I've only ever worked with classes in Python.
+I then created a Makefile for the file, and made sure everything runs as it should.

 Week of 4/25: Prepare project report, due on Friday 4/29.
 Explore any last avenues of parallelization, and hopefully get to 125% goals.
+UPDATE: I ran the code with different inputs, testing the accuracy visually.
+I'm not sure that I'll end up making a checker file since the boards are so easy to check with a quick visual inspection.
+I cleaned up the code, which had some weird... design choices.
+I then made it so that the unsolved board and solved board are printed with good formatting.
+I added timing code and more boards, testing the program with both larger and smaller boards.
+Even on a 9x9, the solver is really quick: only ~0.15 ms. The largest board I could find is 15x15, which did increase the computation time to ~0.5 ms, but I worry that the overhead of just adding OpenMP/pthreads will outweigh this, throwing off speedup values.
+Things did always run slower on PSC, so maybe that'll be to my advantage.

 Week of 5/2: Parallelism Competition is on Thursday, May 5.
 Create and polish speedup graphs and visuals for the presentation, and rehearse what we will say.
 Any last-minute visual representations can be created in the beginning of the week.